mynar7/blog/content/blog/all-i-know-about-podcasting/index.md

 If you're doing a Tech podcast, you'll probably always have plenty to talk about.
 In general though, it's good to pick an evergreen subject so you won't struggle to come up with episodes.

-If you pick a trendy technology or something with too tiny a niche/userbase, you may struggle to come up with topics.
+If you pick a trendy technology or something with too small of a niche, you may struggle to come up with topics.

 <a name="audience"></a>